 In-vitro and clinical studies of HOCl show it to have impressive antipruritic, antimicrobial, antiviral and anti-inflammatory properties.
-HOCl has been formulated as a disinfectant and sanitizer solution for our partner MicroSafe Group, Dubai, and is sold in numerous countries.
-It is designed to be used to spray in aerosol format to areas and environments which are suspected to serve as a breeding ground for the spread of infectious disease, likely to result in epidemics or pandemics.
-The medical-grade surface disinfectant solution is used in hospitals worldwide to keep doctors and patients protected and safe.
-In May 2020, Nanocyn® Disinfectant & Sanitizer, received approval to be entered into the Australian Register of Therapeutic Goods, or ARTG, as well as in Canada, for use against the coronavirus SARS-CoV-2, or COVID-19.
+HOCl has been formulated as a disinfectant and sanitizer solution for our partner MicroSafe and is sold in numerous countries.
+It is designed to be used to spray in aerosol format in areas and environments likely to serve as a breeding ground for the spread of infectious disease, which could result in epidemics or pandemics.
+The medical-grade surface disinfectant solution is used in hospitals worldwide to protect doctors and patients.
+In May 2020, Nanocyn® Disinfectant & Sanitizer received approval to be entered into the Australian Register of Therapeutic Goods, or ARTG for use against the coronavirus SARS-CoV-2, or COVID-19, and was also authorized in Canada for use against COVID-19.
 Nanocyn has also met the stringent environmental health and social/ethical criteria of Good Environmental Choice Australia, or GECA, becoming one of the very few eco-certified, all-natural disinfectant solutions in Australia.

-Through our partner MicroSafe Group DMCC, Dubai, we sell hard surface disinfectant products into Europe, the Middle East and Australia.
+Through our partner MicroSafe, we sell hard surface disinfectant products into Europe, the Middle East and Australia.

 On July 31, 2021, we granted MicroSafe the non-exclusive right to sell and distribute Nanocyn in the United States provided that MicroSafe secure U.S. EPA approval.
 In April of 2022, MicroSafe secured the EPA approval for Nanocyn® Disinfectant & Sanitizer, meaning that it can now be sold in the United States as a surface disinfectant, and it was subsequently added to the EPA's list N for use against COVID-19.
 In June 2022, the EPA added Nanocyn to List Q as a disinfectant for Emerging Viral Pathogens, including Monkeypox.
 We intend to build upon this ground-breaking approval by securing further approvals of this nature.
-Nanocyn® is a hospital-grade disinfectant and manufactured by us using our patented HOCI technology.
-Nanocyn® is currently sold by MicroSafe in Europe, the Middle East and Australia.
+Nanocyn is a hospital-grade disinfectant and manufactured by us using our patented HOCl technology.
+Nanocyn is currently sold by MicroSafe in Europe, the Middle East and Australia.